 ISS-ESG has provided a Second-Party Opinion (including on EU Taxonomy alignment) on Eika Boligkreditt's Green Bond Framework1.
-Eika has received CBI certification.
+Eika has received CBI certification for its inaugural green bond.
 Eika Boligkreditt may request a limited assurance on the Allocation Report